+Students with gain many valuable skills which will transfer to any job in the competitive world of work, such as creativity, critical thinking, problem solving, communication and collaboration.
 Dance in tertiary institutions in Australia has grown considerably over the past decade.
 There are a number of undergraduate courses and graduate courses that offer further studies in dance.
 This course will also provide valuable skills for students wishing to move forward into various areas such as: the Arts industry (Musical Theatre, Stage Management, Bachelor of Arts), Sports Science industries and Teaching.

-Mrs Gambrill
+Mrs Gambrill.

 Is there a theoretical component to the course?
 The course is both largely theoretical and practical and students will be examined on both these requirements in the HSC.
-The theoretical work involves applying theoretical knowledge in a practical sense.
-An example is applying the safe dance principle of alignment in their core performance.

 Do I need to be a good dancer?
 A large component of the course requires practical dance skills.
 In saying that, a lot of the skills required will be taught throughout the course.
-With the option of choosing your Major Study, students area able to select the area they are most comfortable / experienced in.
-Therefore a wealth of dance experience is desirable but not a compulsory requirement.
+With the option of choosing your Major Study, students are able to select the area they are most comfortable / experienced in.
+Therefore, a wealth of dance experience is desirable but not a compulsory requirement.